Peta Documentation

 Three-Layer Security Architecture

-Peta implements a comprehensive three-layer security model that ensures zero credential exposure and complete operational control.
+Peta uses a three-layer security model to prevent credential exposure and maintain operational control.

 Connection Layer